abergs/docs-playground/src/guide/get-started.md

 const body = await response.json();

 // Check the API response for successful verification.
-// To see all properties returned by this endpoint, checkout the Backend API reference for /signin/verify if (body.success) {
+// To see all properties returned by this endpoint, checkout the Backend API Reference for /signin/verify. if (body.success) {
     console.log("Successfully verified sign-in for user.", body);
-    // set cookie/userid
+    // Set a cookie/userid.
 } else {
     console.warn("Sign in failed.", body);
 }